black-hole-group/fermipy-tutorial/pre-requisites.md

 We recommend that you start downloading early the files, given their large file size. *Please do not download large files during the tutorial or the WIFI network will overload*.

-## Install Docker
+## 1. Install Docker

-Think of [Docker](https://www.docker.com) as a convenient virtual machine environment.
-Docker has been getting very popular lately because it allows developers to ship images with a lot of pre-installed software.
-If you are interested in learning what Docker images are available, browse the [Docker Store](https://store.docker.com).
+[Docker](https://www.docker.com) is a convenient virtual machine environment which has been getting very popular lately because it allows developers to ship images conveniently with pre-installed software.
+If you are interested, browse the [Docker Store](https://store.docker.com) to learn what kind of Docker images are available.
+Thanks to Docker, we will not need to worry about installing the Linux environment and Fermi ScienceTools for our lesson—there is an image pre-built with everything we need!

-Thanks to Docker, we will not need to worry about installing the necessary Linux environment and the Fermi ScienceTools for our lesson—there is an image pre-built with everything we need!
+To get started you should first [install the Community Edition of Docker by following these instructions](https://www.docker.com/community-edition).

-To get started you should first install [Docker](https://www.docker.com/community-edition) (you want the Community Edition).
 Once Docker is installed in your laptop, you should...

-## Get the `Fermipy` Docker image
+## 2. Get the `Fermipy` Docker image

 Open a terminal and issue the command